Holiday D&D Wish List

 To which our response, said with a toothy smile, is “Do you try?”

-Gaming friends: We’ve had several parents approach us and ask us for help in providing Dungeons & Dragons gaming fun for their young gamers.
+Gaming friends: We’ve had a number of parents ask us for help in providing Dungeons & Dragons gaming fun for their young gamers.

-Before Covid spiked this fall, we had a solution: We were going to start a Twin Cities Club Heroes, a group dedicated to gaming and teaching, with the latter focused on turning beginning D&D players (parents and kids!) into Game Masters.
+That's partly why we created our Twin Cities-based Club Heroes, a program dedicated to gaming and teaching, with the latter focused on turning beginning D&D players (parents and youth!) into Game Masters.

-I’m going to provide you with a simple way to create an adventure and you’re more than welcome to use this as either a game to play with your young gamers or take what we started and turn it into an even better story/adventure.
+Here's a guide on how to create an adventure, and you’re more than welcome to use this as either a game to play with your young gamers or take what we started and turn it into an even better story/adventure.